 Jarrah is a lovely cottage located one mile from the small village of Muddiford near Barnstaple and can sleep five people in three bedrooms, one king-size double which can be made into a twin on request, one double with en-suite shower room and one ground floor single room.
 There is also a family bathroom, a separate well-equipped kitchen, a sitting room and a conservatory with dining table.
 Outside, there is off road parking for two cars and a lawned garden with patio, furniture and barbecue.
 Jarrah is a lovely cottage in a peaceful location but close to some of Devon's best beaches.

 Gas central heating with electric fires.
-Electric oven and hob, microwave, fridge, washing machine, dishwasher, 3 x TVs with FreeSat, Blu-ray, Bluetooth speaker, WiFi, selection of games and DVDs.
+Electric oven and hob, microwave, fridge, washing machine, coffee maker, dishwasher, 3 x TVs with FreeSat, Blu-ray, Bluetooth speaker, WiFi, selection of games and DVDs.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
-Off road parking for 2 cars.
+Off road parking for 2 cars on drive and a further 2 by the field.
 Lawned garden with patio, furniture, decked area and BBQ.
 Sorry, no pets and no smoking.
 Shops 5 miles, pub 1 mile.

 The busy coastal town of Barnstaple is situated at the mouth of the Taw Estuary.
 Barnstaple offers a pannier market, shops, restaurants and bars, along with two fabulous sandy beaches, which are popular with surfers and families.